 - Can I also sync my Calendar, Contacts, Tasks (To-Do list) and Notes?

-There are actually 2 different versions of the Microsoft Surface tablet: Surface RT with Windows RT and Surface Pro with Windows 8 (Pro).
+There are actually 2 different versions of the Microsoft Surface tablet: Surface with Windows RT and Surface Pro with Windows 8.1 (Pro).

-The ability to sync and what you can sync heavily depends on which version of the Microsoft Surface tablet you have and which mail account type you are using.
+The ability to sync and what you can sync depends more on which mail account type you are using than on which version of the Microsoft Surface tablet you have.

 Note: The information regarding the Surface tablet with Windows RT applies to all tablets that are running Windows RT.

-Outlook for Windows RT included in the Windows RT 8.1 update
+Outlook support for Windows RT and Windows 8.1

-The Surface Pro tablet does not include Outlook but since the Surface Pro will run a “regular” version of Windows 8, you will be able to install Outlook on it afterwards, either standalone or as part of an Office suite.
+The Surface Pro tablet does not include an Outlook license but since the Surface Pro will run a “regular” version of Windows 8.1, you will be able to install Outlook on it afterwards, either standalone or as part of an Office suite that is supported by Windows 8.1.

-Both Windows RT and Windows 8 come with a “Mail, Messaging, Calendar and People” app which are actually 4 separate apps.
+Both Windows RT and Windows 8 come with a “Mail, Calendar and People” app which are actually 3 separate apps.

-This allows for your Mail, Calendar and Contacts to be synced with Microsoft’s Surface tablet and other Windows 8/RT devices.
+This allows you to access your Mail, Calendar and Contacts to be synced with Microsoft’s Surface tablet and other Windows 8/RT devices in a touch friendly interface.
 Tasks and To-do’s are (currently) not supported.

 No direct synching tools

-Similar to Windows Phone (both 7 and 8), the Surface tablet (any version) can’t be synched directly with Outlook.
-Instead, you configure your mail account directly on the device and sync your mail either via an IMAP, Hotmail/Outlook.com or Exchange account.
+Similar to Windows Phone (both 7 and 8), the Surface tablet (any version) can’t be synched directly with Outlook on another computer.
+Instead, you configure your mail account directly on the device and sync your mail either via an IMAP, Outlook.com/Hotmail or Exchange account.

 This synching can be done via a WiFi connection or via a data plan from your mobile/telecom provider (via GPRS, UMTS, HSPA+, LTE, CDMA, 3G, 4G, etc…).